JoshuaKGoldberg/Old-Deleted-FullScreenMario/README.md

 FullScreenMario
 ===============

 ### This code was outdated, poorly written, and is now deprecated.
-A newer, better, updated version is [FullScreenShenanigans/FullScreenMario](http://github.com/FullScreenShenanigans/FullScreenMario/).

 #### Stop starring this repo, there's no code here!